Skip to main content

 The life without chin hairs and medical bills and neighbors who don't recycle.

-All kidding aside (I don't sport a tableaux of polo shirt wearing best friends and I've never been to Napa Valley or for that matter, capped my teeth or Botoxed my frown lines leaving the perfect hint of crow's feet to crinkle when I smile so that you don't notice my eyebrows are frozen back to 1985) I just might bake up a batch of these tasty crackers for Oscar night, whip up some Roasted Eggplant Tapenade and pop open a bottle of lovely Veuve Clicquot Brut.
+All kidding aside (I don't sport a tableaux of polo shirt wearing best friends, and I've never been to Napa Valley, or for that matter, capped my teeth or Botoxed my frown lines, arching my eyebrow wings to Joan Crawford levels), I just might bake up a batch of these tasty crackers for Oscar night, whip up some Roasted Eggplant Tapenade and pop open a bottle of lovely Veuve Clicquot Brut.

 Uh oh.